Tim Bailey: Weather presentation

 Bailey remains best known for his long association with Network Ten starting in 1980, working as their weather presenter from 1991, and was renowned as being "Australia's most trusted weather man".
 He presented the weather on-location around New South Wales for 10 News First.
 Bailey also acted as a cover reporter for the network.
 Bailey was let go from his position in August 2020 as part of a large restructure at Network Ten.
 His redundancy took effect from 11 September 2020.
 Bailey stated of his sacking:20 minutes after I was sacked from Channel 10, my phone rang, and before I had a chance to fall down, a bloke by the name of Benny Fordham picked me up.
 Him and his boss, who is the best wrangler of a Lazy Susan in Sydney – Tommy Malone – offered me a job.
 I am proud, pumped and privileged to be part of the family.
-He also admitted that it had hit him 'right between the eyes, a knife through the back and through the heart, it’s the best description of it.
+He also admitted that it had hit him 'right between the eyes, a knife through the back and through the heart, it's the best description of it.
 It was brutal and I was very, very sad.'

-On 21 September 2020, he commenced presenting the weather for morning and drive programs on Sydney radio station 2GB.
+On 21 September 2020, he commenced presenting the weather for morning and drive programs on Sydney radio station 2GB until July 2021, where he decided to move to the Gold Coast.